Snowbabygo/LVM/README.md

 ## Mingxiang Fu, Yu Song, Jiameng Lv
 ***
 > Abstract : The exponential growth of astronomical datasets provides an unprecedented opportunity for humans to gain insight into the Universe.
-However, effec- tively analyzing this vast amount of data poses a significant challenge.
-As- tronomers are turning to deep learning techniques to address this, but the methods are limited by their specific training sets.
-Hence, to avoid dupli- cate workloads, we built a framework for general analysis of astronomical vision tasks based on a large vision model for downstream tasks, including morphological classification, image restoration, object detection, parameter extraction, and more.
-Considering the low signal-to-noise ratio in astro- nomical datasets and the imbalanced distribution of different astronomical objects, we have incorporated a Human-in-the-loop module into our large vi- sion model, which leverages human knowledge to enhance the reliability and interpretability of processing astronomical data interactively.
-The proposed framework exhibits notable few-shot learning capabilities and versatile adapt- ability to all the abovementioned tasks in data from large-scale sky surveys, such as the DESI legacy imaging surveys.
+However, effectively analyzing this vast amount of data poses a significant challenge.
+As tronomers are turning to deep learning techniques to address this,
+>but the methods are limited by their specific training sets.
+Hence, to avoid duplicate workloads, we built a framework for general analysis of astronomical vision tasks based on a large vision model for downstream tasks, including morphological classification, image restoration, object detection, parameter extraction, and more.
+Considering the low signal-to-noise ratio in astronomical datasets and the imbalanced distribution of different astronomical objects, we have incorporated a Human-in-the-loop module into our large vision model, which leverages human knowledge to enhance the reliability and interpretability of processing astronomical data interactively.
+The proposed framework exhibits notable few-shot learning capabilities and versatile adaptability to all the abovementioned tasks in data from large-scale sky surveys, such as the DESI legacy imaging surveys.
 Furthermore, multimodal data can be integrated similarly, which opens up possibilities for conducting joint analyses with datasets spanning diverse domains in this era of multi-message